Rampion Wind Farm: Planning and construction

-After an 18 month evaluation process between Newhaven and Shoreham ports, E.ON chose Newhaven as the base for its Operations and Maintenance facility.
-The company took a lease on a site at the Port of Newhaven, where they constructed two new buildings to house the administration and engineering functions of the wind farm.
-The site and associated buildings will act as the combined servicing point for the wind farm.
+After an 18-month evaluation process between Newhaven and Shoreham ports, E.ON chose Newhaven as the base for its operations and maintenance facility.
+The company took a lease on a site at the Port of Newhaven, where it constructed two new buildings to house the administration and engineering functions of the wind farm.
+The site and associated buildings act as the combined servicing point for the wind farm.

-The project was approved by the Government in July 2014.
+The project was approved by the government in July 2014.
 In November 2014, E.ON announced that it had reduced the proposed capacity of the project by approximately 40%.

 Onshore construction work began in June 2015 with construction of a new electricity substation adjacent to the existing National Grid Bolney 400/132 kV substation near Twineham.